Your gift is 100% tax deductible.

 Immune checkpoint inhibitors for salivary gland cancer

-Pembrolizumab might be an option to treat some advanced salivary gland cancers, typically after other treatments have been tried or when no other good treatment options are available, and if the cancer cells have a high tumor mutational burden (TMB-H), meaning the cancer cells have many gene mutations.
+Pembrolizumab (Keytruda), a drug that targets PD-1, might be an option to treat some advanced salivary gland cancers that have a high tumor mutational burden (TMB-H), meaning the cancer cells have many gene changes.
 The tumor cells can be tested for these gene changes.

 More information about immunotherapy